Best & Worst Saturn Vue Years

 Saturn Vue Generations

-The Saturn Vue burst onto the scene in 2002, making waves as a small SUV with character.
+The Saturn Vue burst onto the scene in 2002, making waves as a compact SUV with personality.

 What set it apart?
 Distinctive styling, versatile features, and those nifty plastic body panels that laughed in the face of dents and rust.

-Here’s a quick rundown of the Vue generations:
+Here’s a succinct overview of the Vue generations:

 Why bother with generations?
 Because significant changes between them can make or break your buying decision.
 Trust me, you’ll want to know this stuff.